DNA: the most unusual molecule on earth.

 He thought this material nuclein must be important because there was so much of it.
 Later, in a letter to his uncle, Miescher suggested that these unusual molecules could have to do with heredity.
 This was such an amazing insight that everyone ignored it for eighty-five years, now scientists today are using microscopes daily to find all sorts of information out about a persons biological makeup.

 They all assumed that DNA was too simple to transmit heredity since it had only four parts, or nucleotides.
-Nowadays, we know that DNA isn’t too simple to influence an individual’s biological makeup.
+Nowadays, we know that DNA isn’t too simple to influence an individual’s biological makeup, and tests such as https://trugenx.com/hereditary-cancer-screening/ can now be done to see if something has the potential to run in the family.
 With scientific advancements, DNA can now be used to connect lost families or to show who a child’s biological parents are.
 It’s popular for a lot of people to use DNA for paternity testing in Providence RI, as well as all over the world, to ensure that the child’s biological father is present for its upbringing.

 How could anything with just four basic elements carry the whole story of life?